 - Migrate all data—When checked, the utility overwrites existing data during migration.
 When unchecked, duplicate messages are skipped.

-- Save settings—When checked, the utility retains the current configuration for future use.
+- Save settings—When checked, the utility keeps the current configuration for future use.

 - Run Diagnostics—When checked, the utility verifies the configuration before running the migration.

 - Estimate—When checked, the utility estimates the message count for the source users.

 - Migrate—When checked, the utility runs the migration.